-3.8.2 The Dean of Admissions supervises the Office of Admissions, which recruits students, keeps records of applicants for admission, and selects students in accordance with policies established by the Faculty and the Board of Trustees.
-[Rev. 1998, 1999, 2007, 2014]

-3.8.3 The Assistant Vice President for Financial Aid supervises the Office of Financial Aid, which administers the various campus-based financial aid programs, advises students of outside funding sources which might be available to them, and certifies eligibility for government grant, loan, and employment programs.
-The Assistant Vice President for Financial Aid also participates in the strategic enrollment management efforts of the College.
-[Rev. 1998, 2020]
+- 3.7.1 The Dean of Admissions supervises the Office of Admissions, which recruits students, keeps records of applicants for admission, and selects students in accordance with policies established by the Faculty and the Board of Trustees.
+[Rev. 1998, 1999, 2007, 2014] - 3.7.2 The Director of Financial Aid supervises the Office of Financial Aid, which administers the various financial aid programs, advises students of outside funding sources which might be available to them, and certifies eligibility for government grant, loan, and employment programs.
+The Director of Financial Aid also participates in the strategic enrollment management efforts of the College.
+[Rev. 1998, 2020, 2023]

-3.9 The Chief Investment Officer [Added 2014]
+3.8 The Chief Investment Officer [Added 2014]